kloudkonsole/kampus/setup-aws.md

 # Setup AWS
-the prerequisite of this guide
+prerequisite:
 - an email address
 - a credit card or debt card, AWS account is free to create, you will only be charged when your usage has exceeded the [generous free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=categories%23alwaysfree)
-- and, about 30 mins time
+- and, about 20 mins time

 ## Create your account
 * Go to [AWS create account page](https://aws.amazon.com/resources/create-account/) and click on `Sign Up Now` button.